siorpaes/iCE40prog/README.md

 # iCE40prog
-Very essential tools for iCE40 FPGAs bitstream programming using bare bones FTDI C232HM MPSSE cable
+Very essential tools for iCE40 FPGAs _SRAM_ bitstream programming using bare bones FTDI C232HM MPSSE cable

 Tested on Ubuntu 16.04.2 and Cygwin with UPDuino and Go Board boards